mtconnect/standard_doc_generator/protocol_markdown/rest_api.md

 If there are no available {{termplural(observation)}} after the {{term(interval query)}} time elapsed, the {{term(agent)}} **MUST** wait for either the {{term(heartbeat query)}} time to elapse or an {{term(observation)}} arrives.
 If the {{term(heartbeat query)}} time elapses and no {{termplural(observation)}} arrive, then an empty {{term(mtconnectstreams)}} document **MUST** be sent.

-> Note: For more information on MIME see IETF RFC 1521 and RFC 822.
+> Note: For more information on MIME, see IETF RFC 1521 and RFC 822.

 An example of the format for a {{term(http request)}} that  includes an {{term(interval query)}} parameter is: